pangeo-forge/pangeo-forge-recipes/docs/installation.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pangeo-forge/sandbox/binder)

-You'll also notice that the tutorials have binder links.
+You'll also notice that the tutorials have Binder links.
 The binder links can be used to explore `pangeo-forge-recipes` without setting up a local environment.